-- Unicode-based terminal buffer - VT100, VT220, VT320, XTERM, LINUX, SCOANSI and ANSI terminals - Fixed terminal size option for standardized output - Horizontal scroll bar while in fixed terminal size - Multi-language output encoding (UTF-8) - Compose Bar for sending strings to multiple sessions - Compose Pane for sending multiple lines of strings to multiple sessions - Scroll buffer enabling up to 2,147,483,647 lines to be saved - Character string search using regular expressions - Column unit text selection - Supports multi-byte character strings at copy & paste - Designates delimiters of double-click word selection in the terminal window - Triple click selects one line - Bold font and ANSI color code - Xterm terminal mouse - Xterm 256-color mode - Linux Meta key emulation - Prints terminal screen - Set line spacing and margins in the terminal window - Search a user specified web browser for selected text - Various bell options
+- Unicode-based terminal buffer - · Tue color terminal - VT100, VT220, VT320, XTERM, LINUX, SCOANSI and ANSI terminals - Fixed terminal size option for standardized output - Horizontal scroll bar while in fixed terminal size - Multi-language output encoding (UTF-8) - Compose Bar for sending strings to multiple sessions - Compose Pane for sending multiple lines of strings to multiple sessions - Send Key Input feature that allows multiple sessions to do the same thing at the same time - Scroll buffer enabling up to 2,147,483,647 lines to be saved - · Character string search using regular expressions - Supports multi-byte character strings at copy & paste - Paste string editor that allows checking and editing when pasting multi-line strings - Provides various selection methods through a combination of keyboard and mouse such as word, line and column selection and expansion of their ranges, etc. - Designates delimiters of double-click word selection in the terminal window - Triple click selects one line - Bold font and ANSI color code - · Xterm terminal mouse - Xterm 256-color mode - Linux Meta key emulation - · Prints terminal screen - · Set line spacing and margins in the terminal window - Search a user specified web browser for selected text - Various bell options - Highlight feature that tracks strings in the terminal and highlights them - Trigger that tracks a string in the terminal and then performs a given action. - Hex Viewer that allows you to immediately check the raw contents of the terminal